open-horizon/open-horizon.github.io/docs/secrets/managing_secrets.md

 ## Updating secrets
 {: #updating_secrets}

-Secrets can be updated using the same command as creation.
-The existing secret will be overwritten.
+To update secrets, use the `add` command.
+The existing secret is overwritten.

 ```bash
 hzn secretsmanager secret add --secretKey <new-key> --secretDetail <new-value> <secret-name>
 ```

 When a secret is updated:
-1. The new value is stored in the secrets manager
+1. The new value is stored in the secrets manager.
-2. The agbot detects the change
+2. The agbot component detects the change.
-3. An agreement update is sent to affected nodes
+3. An agreement update is sent to affected nodes.
-4. Services receive the new secret value
+4. Services receive the new secret value.

 ## Deleting secrets
 {: #deleting_secrets}